ImAvafe/NeoHotbar/docs/customization.md

 ## Custom UI

-You can completely customize NeoHotbar's UI without any coding experience!
-All you need is to be able to modify Gui instances.
+You can completely customize NeoHotbar's UI however you like!
+You can even add your own reactive effects.

 *Behind the scenes, this uses Fusion's magical instance hydration!*